kkhanhluu/e-shop/apps/docs/docs/Explore/Code/transactional-outbox-pattern.md

 ## Context and problem

-In a microservices system, message/event queues is one of the most popular ways to implement the communication between services.
-In most of cases, a service typically needs to update its own database and then publish the message/events.
-For example, in the payment service, after receiving request to create a payment, the service needs to create entry in database and then publish message to order service notifying that, this order has been checked out.
+In a microservices system, message/event queues are one of the most popular ways to implement communication between services.
+In most cases, a service needs to update its own database and then publish the message/events.
+For example, in the payment service, after receiving a request to create a payment, the service needs to create an entry in the database and then publish a message to the order service notifying that the order has been checked out.

-The traditional solution is: using database transaction to update database and then after transaction finished, a message is published to queue.
-This approach works well until an error occurs between transaction and publishing the corresponding message for any reasons (i.e. network errors, host failure,..).
-In this case, the database is updated but other services won't be notified by that change.
-Therefore, a mechanism is needed to ensure that a service update the database and send messages atomically.
+The traditional solution is to use a database transaction to update the database and then, after the transaction is finished, publish the corresponding message to the queue.
+This approach works well until an error occurs between the transaction and publishing the corresponding message for any reason (i.e., network errors, host failure, etc.).
+In this case, the database is updated, but other services won't be notified of that change.
+Therefore, a mechanism is needed to ensure that a service updates the database and sends messages atomically.

 ## Conceptual overview